JayDevelops/nvim/README.md

 rm -rf .git
 ```

-This will allow you to use my Neovim setup without affecting my original repository. 🚀
+This will allow you to use my Neovim setup.

-``